CERT-Polska/training-mwdb/source/part-3.md

 - Upload the result to mwdb (already handled in the template)

 3. **Question**: Upload `unknown_sample_07c69147626042067ef9adfa89584a4f93f8ccd24dec87dd8f291d946d465b24.bin` with the karton running.
-It should produce a child
+The karton should add a child file to your file.
+What is its sha256?